↖ Homepage of the site 'What to do with your life?'

 What is a well-functioning family?

-Preface: Emotional happiness is being authentically yourself and supportive of others, and living surrounded by other authentic and supportive people.
+Preamble: Affective happiness consists in being authentically oneself while remaining supportive, and living surrounded by other people who are equally authentic and supportive.
 Being authentic is difficult because it requires giving up one's beliefs.
 Being supportive is difficult because it requires giving up one's privileges.

-A well-functioning family is a family in which one can be oneself:
+A well-functioning family is one in which each member can be themselves:

 •